Assemblies and Parliament meant for debate, discussion and decision, not disruption: Vice Prez | Politics

 - India

-Vice President of India M Venkaiah Naidu on Wednesday said Assemblies and Parliament are meant for debate, discussion and decision, and not disruptions.
+Vice President of India M Venkaiah Naidu on Wednesday said Assemblies and Parliament are meant for debate, discussion, and decision, and no disruptions.

 Referring to the ugly scenes witnessed in the Rajya Sabha recently and indicating action against those involved, he reminded elected representatives of their responsibilities.